 This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are using this medicine.

-This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
+This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls, fractures, or other injuries.
 Even though zolpidem is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
 Also, this medicine may cause double vision or other vision problems.
-Make sure you know how you react to zolpidem before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-If you will be taking zolpidem for a long time, do not stop taking it without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
+If you will be using zolpidem for a long time, do not stop using it without first checking with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping completely.
 Stopping this medicine suddenly may cause withdrawal side effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.